Term Project - Milestone 3

 2. You will be implementing Firebase auth and database functionality.
 Put a file in the root of your project named TESTER.txt and inside it put the login and password for an account that will work with your app.

-Instructions for the Default Project
+Instructions for Dr. Strayhorn-Carter’s Mindfulness Project

 • The Login screen must present error messages and success messages to the user.